 Vitamin C is essential for human health.
 It helps people fight diseases.

-But for aquarists, Vitamin C also has another important use that is to remove chlorine and chloramine from the water.
+But for aquarists, Vitamin C also has another important use which is to remove chlorine and chloramine from the water.

 This method is also chosen by many people to use because it is also very simple to perform.